 Backed into a corner with your kitchen storage?
-Here are some creative ways to deal with awkward spaces.
+Here are some creative ways to deal with awkward spaces using the Blind Corner.

 You may think they are called blind corner cabinets because you reach in them to blindly find items.
 Although seemingly true, this is not why they got their name.